A truly unique event of applied learning and practice

 At Boxing Science, we have always been passionate about making an impact in boxing.
 We go the extra mile to help raise the standards of research, education and training practice by collecting data, sharing online content and delivering our coaching workshops.

 Now we move onto a new chapter as we launch the Boxing Science Conference, the world’s first sport science conference solely dedicated to boxing.

-Our conference isn’t hosted in a hotel conference room, but at the world-class Boxing Science Performance Centre.
-This will enable our workshops to be dynamic with a mix of theory and practical content, giving conference delegates a unique learning experience.
+The workshops were dynamic with a mix of roundtable discussions, theory and practical content, giving conference delegates a unique learning experience.

 You will learn the science and application of a range of subjects, including advanced strength training methods, how to prevent upper-limb injuries, how to implement high-intensity conditioning training sessions and much more.

 Now you can access the range of workshops online – accessible via laptop, tablet and smartphones.